EXPOSURE AND RESPONSE PREVENTION · ERP · OCD TREATMENT

 Exposure Without Response Prevention Is Not Good ERP

-This is one of the most important distinctions on the page: exposure without response prevention is not ERP.
+This is one of the most important distinctions on the page: exposure without response prevention is not Exposure and Response Prevention.
 Facing a trigger while continuing to perform compulsions can become exhausting and discouraging.
 Good ERP teaches you how to approach the trigger and change the response that keeps OCD alive.
+This includes mental compulsions and/ or safety behaviors.

 During the exposure